 Of course, you can also head to Okinawa, a group of islands in the southern part of Japan known for its coral reefs, unique culture and food, and amazing people.

-A lot of people spend their Japanese travels in Tokyo, Kyoto, and Osaka and call it good.
+A lot of people spend their Japanese travels in hostels in Tokyo, Kyoto, and Osaka and call it good.
 But oh boy, they are missing out.

 The mountains in Japan attract people far and wide.
 Whether you’re looking for amazing skiing in the winter, trekking in the summer, amazing fall foliage, or adorable mountain towns, they’ve really got it all.